martimy/model-driven-configuration-tutorial/README.md

 ### Tools

-You will need a the following tools:
+You will need a the following tools (but not all at once):

 **1. Infrastructure**